Contact Us

 • Fees will vary depending on whether clients come to Davy directly or via an intermediary.

 • In all cases, other charges apply.
 Please click here for more information on fees and charges.
-What are the risks?
-For more information on the risks of investing in a PRSA, please read the Pension Risks page.

 Warning: The information contained herein is based on our understanding of current tax legislation in Ireland and the current Irish Revenue interpretation thereof and is subject to change without notice.
 It is intended as a guide only and not as a substitute for professional advice.
 You should consult your tax adviser for the rules that apply in your individual circumstances.